Inedo/inedo-docs/Otter/reference/api/infrastructure.md

 POST ::/api/infrastructure/::{style="opacity: 0.5"}<b>&laquo;entry-type&raquo;</b>/<b>&laquo;action-type&raquo;</b>/<b>&laquo;entry-name&raquo;</b>?key=&laquo;api-key&raquo; {.info}

+{.docs}
 - `entry-type` is one of `servers`, `roles`, or `environments`
 - `action-type` is one of `[list](#list)`, `[create](#create)`, `[update](#update)`, or `[delete](#delete)`
 - `entry-name` is the name of the entry being created, updated, or deleted; it is not valid on a `list` action type

 #### List Entries {#list}

 This returns a status of 200 (on success), or 403 (api key not authorized), and a body containing only an *array* of entry objects.

 <tab-block>
 <tab name="List Servers">

-{.info}
 ```
 POST /api/infrastructure/servers/list?key=secure123
 ```